allanlopesprado/glpi-install/README.md

 ```

 ## Customization
-- **Script Configuration:** You can modify the script to adjust paths or configurations according to your environment.
+- **Script Configuration:** You can modify the script to adjust paths or configurations according to YOUR environment.
 - **GLPI Directory:** By default, GLPI will be installed in /var/www/html/glpi.
 Adjust this path in the script if needed.

 ## Troubleshooting